cromulus/vagrant-rsync/README.md

 I have no idea what will happen if you are sharing with NFS or virtualbox shared folders.
 It might destroy all your data and turn your co-workers into angry badgers.
 Be forewarned.

+If you'd like me to add new guests to the rsync auto-install, send me the command to install rsync, and I'll make it happen.

 Can be mixed in with Guard or kicker or what-have-you to rsync whenever the host filesystem changes.